181192/P024-UbuntuSetup/README.md

 ## Overview of files
 You can choose to run the `install.sh` script or, if you want to install a spesial script you can go in the `scripts` directory.
-From here you can choose whatever script you want and run normaly with `sudo script.sh`.
+From here you can choose whatever script you want and run normaly with `sudo ./script_name.sh`.

 ```